yoshida-lab/XenonPy/docs/source/features.rst

 XenonPy.MDL is a library of pre-trained models that were obtained by feeding diverse materials data on structure-property relationships into neural networks and some other supervised learning algorithms.
 The current release (version 0.1.0) contains more than 100,000 models on physical, chemical, electronic, thermodynamic, or mechanical properties of small organic molecules (15 properties), polymers/polymer composites (18), and inorganic compounds (12).
-Pre-trained neural networks are distributed as either the R (MXNet) or Python model objects (PyTorch).
+Pre-trained neural networks are distributed as either the R (MXNet) or Python (PyTorch) model objects.
-For details (a list of models, properties, source data used for training, and so on), see the paper [3]_.
+For details of a list of models, properties, source data used for training, and so on, see the paper [3]_.

 Transfer learning is an increasingly popular framework of machine learning that covers a broad range of methodologies for which a model trained on one task is re-purposed on another related task [4]_ [5]_.
-In general, the need for transfer learning occurs when there is a limited supply of training data, but there are many other promising applications in materials science as described in [1].
-Given a target property
-By using the transfer learning module of XenonPy, the models can be used as the machine learning acquired descriptors (the neural decscriptors) as demonstrated in [3]_.
+In general, the need for transfer learning occurs when there is a limited supply of training data, but there are many other promising applications in materials science as described in [3]_.
+Given a target property, by using the transfer learning module of XenonPy, the models can be used as the machine learning acquired descriptors (the neural decscriptors) as demonstrated in [3]_.

 The usage information will be released later.